Being Real

 Created July 14, 2023

-In the prior post we talked about the consistency program, one of the elements of your robot (mechanized oversimplified coping patterns) that constrains your freedom of expansive choice in every situation.
+In Powerful Mind 18 we talked about the consistency program, one of the elements of your robot (mechanized oversimplified coping patterns) that constrains your freedom of expansive choice in every situation.
 There are other constraints on your free will and creativity in every moment, and one of them is social pressures.

 We are social animals, we have built huge hives called cities and we huddle in them together, or if we choose to live closer to nature we still highly value the ability to go out and mingle.
 This is a natural form in which love expresses itself as belonging, we belong to each other and with each other, and we enjoy it.
 This is part of our reality and can have positive and negative outcomes on our ability to express what is in us.
 It is of more long-lasting positive value to learn how to channel situations so as to be free in every moment to be who you are, even if it does not seem to fit in at an obvious level.